violetprotocol/violet-examples/verified-airdrop-eat/README.md

 You can check a frontend with a live version of this demo [here](https://eat-airdrop-demo.violet.co/) The frontend is located on the `frontend` folder, all relevant code can be found on the `frontend/pages/index.tsx` and `frontend/pages/callback.tsx` files

-Find all EATVerifier live addresses at our [docs](https://docs.violet.co)
+Find all EATVerifier live addresses in our [docs](https://docs.violet.co).

 ## Setup